Thrashcore

 Thrashcore (also known as fastcore) is a fast-tempo subgenre of hardcore punk that emerged in the early 1980s.
-Thrashcore is essentially sped-up hardcore, often using blast beats.
-Songs can be very brief, and thrashcore is in many ways a less dissonant, less metallic forerunner of grindcore.
+Thrashcore is essentially sped-up hardcore, adopting a slightly more extreme style by means of its vocals, dissonance, and occasional use of blast beats.
+Songs are usually very brief, and thrashcore is in many ways a less dissonant, minimally metallic forerunner of grindcore.
 The genre is sometimes associated with the skateboarder subculture.

 Terminological ambiguity

 Thrashcore is often confused with crossover thrash and sometimes thrash metal.
 Further confusion is added by the fact that many crossover bands, such as D.R.I., began as influential thrashcore bands.
 Throughout the '80s, the term "thrash" was in use as a synonym for hardcore punk (as in the New York Thrash compilation of 1982).
 It eventually came to be used for the faster, more intense style of hardcore punk.
 The term thrashcore is of recent vintage but dates from at least 1993.
 The "-core" suffix is necessary to distinguish it from the thrash metal scene, which is also referred to as "thrash" by fans.
 Still more confusingly, the term "thrashcore" is occasionally used by the music press to refer to thrash metal-inflected metalcore.